 Each city has its quirks and its idiosyncrasies and, Shanghai is much the same and this without exception.

 Shanghai has been and, perhaps still is, called the “Pearl of the Orient”.
 The epithet seems a little benign.
-A bit like a “shop window”, an outsider’s goggled view the place.
-Looking at a pearl, it doesn’t do much.
+A bit like a “shop window”, an outsider’s goggled view of the place.
+Looking at a pearl through a pane of glass, it doesn’t do much for viewing something close up, does it?
 The term kind of “objectifies” the place.
 Seems to make the place even more remote and kind of, well, let’s say, inaccessible.
 And, Shanghai is so much more than any pearl held aloft and at arms length.
 That waxy lustre of a pearl kind of wears thin when one is down on the streets of this megalopolis.
 The place is real and it is alive, alive in many interesting and diverse ways.

-On another occasion, I was strolling out along Nanjing Liu, Shanghai’s main shopping thoroughfare, and much the same thing, as in groups of people occupying an area and going through there dance routines.
+On another occasion and in the evening, I was strolling out along Nanjing Liu, Shanghai’s main shopping thoroughfare, and much the same thing, as in groups of people occupying an area and going through their dance routines.
 So, this is Shanghai.
-Where else do the do this?
+Where else do they do this?
 OK, may be Buenos Aires.
 I haven’t been there.
 So, I don’t know.
 Not yet anyway.

 When I first visited Shanghai in 1994, other than buses used for public transport and the VW Passat taxis, car ownership was virtually non-existent.
 At that time, the most common form of transport was the humble bicycle.
-Mopeds and motor cycles were also far and few between.
-And, bicycles were not just the preserve of the poor and down at the heel.
-They were universal in that they served everyone and this across every echelon of society here.
+Mopeds and motor cycles were far and few between.
+On this first visit I became very aware that bicycles were for everyone – not just the preserve of the poor and down at the heel.
+They were universal in that they served everyone and this across every echelon of society in this mega city.

 Like all photographers, some of my best pictures are the one’s I never took.
-One was of a young women dismounting her bicycle one afternoon as the sun was going down.
-The poise and elegance with which she did this amazed me.
-It was almost a hope and skip that she dismounted from the chunky piece of iron.
-She was obviously heading out to some social engagement, dressed in a full frilly white dress, with shoes and gloves to match.
+One such picture was of a young women dismounting her bicycle late one afternoon as the sun was going down.
+The poise and elegance with which she performed this feat amazed me.
+It was almost a hop, a skip and then a jump as she dismounted this chunky piece of iron.
+The manner in which she dressed, it was obviously heading out to some social engagement, dressed in a full frilly white dress, with frilled ankle shoes and white lace gloves up to elbows to match.
 Yes, gloves.
-She hoped off her bike and wielded the machine into a parking space.
-Once done, off she skipped down the road.
+She hoped off her bike and then wielded this machine into a parking space crowded with bicycles on this street corner.
+Once done, off she skipped down the road and out of sight.

 On anther occasion, one great picture I saw but never got to take was during the afternoon rush hour and during a downpour.
 Coursing down this major thoroughfare along which I was walking, wend this colourful mass made up of hundreds if not thousands of umbrellas held aloft over the heads of cyclists underneath.
 Almost like a multi-coloured snake moving through the wet grass.
 Still not sure why I didn’t take any photos of this event – shooting film and limited on the stocks I had with me, may have been a factor.
 But, that was then.